EugeneWalby/LexiconUP/README.md

 # Lexicon UP!

-Desktop application to grow your english lexicon.
+Used technologies: JavaFX, MySQL.

-Developed on JavaFX & MySQL.
+Description: Desktop application to grow your english lexicon.
+You can add and learn new words and repeat old words from your vocabulary.